 Yoga acts as a therapy for the health of both mind and body.
 You can get rid of the problem of nausea by doing the right yoga poses.
 Do not be disappointed if you do not get results in a day or one or two weeks.
-This is a long term technique which you can learn throughout treatment and recovery.
+This is a long-term technique that you can learn throughout treatment and recovery.

 Viparita Karani - Legs up the wall

 This is one of the most effective yoga poses for nausea.
 This is because the weight of the diaphragm is lifted off the liver and stomach, which gives them more space and time to recuperate.
 Your body is relaxed, and stress and tension are relieved.
-When you combine the pose with deep breathing, you feel better in an instant.
+When you combine the pose with deep breathing, you will feel better instantly.

-All you have to do to perform this asana is to kneel down and rest your sit bones between your legs on the ground.
-Your buttocks should not be rested on your legs.
+All you have to do to perform this asana is kneel down and rest your sitting bones between your legs on the ground.
+Your buttocks should not rest on your legs.

-Yoga deep breathing can relieve nausea by relaxing pressure on the abdomen and diaphragm.
-Nausea can feel like it is something out of our control.
-Breathing techniques can allow us to take back some of that control over our body in order to cope with some of the physical implications of nausea.
+Yoga and deep breathing relieves nausea by relaxing pressure on the abdomen and diaphragm.
+Nausea can feel out of our control.
+Breathing techniques can help us take back some of that control over our body to cope with nausea's physical implications.

-Start by sitting cross-legged on the floor, close your eyes and deeply inhale and exhale.
-Breathe in slowly, hold the breath for a while, and exhale slowly, keeping your eyes closed.
+Start by sitting cross-legged on the floor.
+Close your eyes and deeply inhale and exhale.
+Breathe in slowly, hold it for a while, and exhale slowly, keeping your eyes closed.
 Breathe deeply for 5-10 minutes.
-Repeat the exercise, if required.
+Repeat the exercise if required.

 Ardha Matsyendrasana - Seated Spinal Twist